marcuspeh/auth-boilerplate/backend/readme.md

 * **[Rapid API](https://rapidapi.com/)**: to manage api

 # Cron Job
-* There is a cron job scheduled to run every day to clear expired tokens from db.
+* There is a cron job scheduled to run every day to invalidate expired tokens from db.
 * This could be done in a seperate node server but since it is lightweight, it will be done in the backend folder